avw-odoo/perso-learning/README.md

+# orealestate : Real Estate Management

 ## What I'm doing here ?
-- I'm doing some odoo v9.0 modules for my personal learning purposes (as I'm not a developer...).
+- I'm doing some odoo v9.0 (saas-11) modules for my personal learning purposes (as I'm not a developer...).
 - You’ll certainly not find anything useful here, sorry for that... :-)

 ### The first module "orealestate"